 What Being a Great Caregiver Means

 Caregivers are all around us.
-But that doesn’t mean they are all great.
+But, that doesn’t mean that they are all great.
 When it comes down to what separates the bad caregivers from a great caregiver there are some marked traits and work habits that stand out.

-Here are some of the traits that make someone a great caregiver:
+Here are some of the traits that make a great caregiver:

 Empathy and compassion.

-It is essential that a caregiver feel the desire to want to help.
-By showing both empathy and compassion, caregivers will let the person know that they care about them and want to do what they can to help – not because they have to, but because they want to.
+It is essential that a great caregiver feel the desire to want to help.
+By showing both empathy and compassion, a caregiver will let the person know that they care about them.
+For instance, they will try and do what they can to help – not because they have to, but because they want to.

 When you work with someone who needs home care it is important that you are patient and understanding.
-It helps to sometimes put yourself in the other person’s shoes and see what it might be like to ask people for help.
+So, it helps to sometimes put yourself in the other person’s shoes.
+Try and see what it might be like to ask people for help.

 A great caregiver is someone that can be counted on to be there.
-If the caregiver says he or she is going to be there to provide home care every morning, then the caregiver shows up, unless there is an emergency.
+For example, if they say they will be there, then they show up.
 Those needing home care services need a reliable and dependable caregiver.

 Most people who need home care services are in a vulnerable position.
-They are inviting someone into their home to be near their valuables.
-A good caregiver is someone who is trustworthy in this regard, as well as in being trusted to keep the client’s information confidential.
+Because they are inviting someone into their home to be near their valuables.
+A great caregiver is someone who is trustworthy in this regard.
+And, being able to trust them to keep the client’s information confidential is critical.

 As with most things in life, needs may change and unexpected events can happen.
-A good caregiver will be prepared to go with the flow, being flexible, so that they continue to provide good home care, even if a rigid schedule isn’t being followed.
+So, it’s important that a good caregiver can go with the flow.
+Being flexible is important to providing good care.

 Good home caregivers are those who naturally have an urge to help others.
 Often times they are people who have always placed a priority on helping other people.
-They want to make the world a better place and they do it with one home care patient at a time.
-Becoming a good home caregiver isn’t something that will necessarily happen immediately, but if the basic qualities are there, those people can develop their skills over time to become great!
+They want to make the world a better place.
+Becoming a good home caregiver isn’t something that will necessarily happen immediately, but if the basic qualities are there, they can develop their skills to become great!